siramsay/100-days-of-code-R3/README.md

 For this Round I decided to start my own log instead of forking the 100 day of code repository.
 The reason is I didn't really need to get updates to the master which happens when you have forked a repository.
 I wanted to use this repo to track my progress my registering my work as a commit.

+### Day 350 2021 Nov 1, Monday

+**Today's Progress**

+**JS** 3D Orbit
+From Yesterday
+- Add the Z axis.
+- Need to keep the rotations circle of the activated rotation axis visible when clicking.
+- Need to save the rotation as a variable, so it doesn't jump on initiation of rotate.
+- Replace the circle with SVG so that I can use SVG only pointer events https://developer.mozilla.org/en-US/docs/Web/CSS/pointer-events

+**Link to work:**
+1. Local

+### Day 349 2021 Oct 31, Sunday

+**Today's Progress**

+**JS**
+- 3D mouse tracking and rotate, split the X and Y rotate "handles".

+**Thoughts and things todo**
+Playing around with this it ends up you need to use the X position to rotate the Y and the Y position to rotate the X.

+- Add the Z axis.
+- Need to keep the rotations circle of the activated rotation axis visible when clicking.
+- Need to save the rotation as a variable, so it doesn't jump on initiation of rotate.
+- Replace the circle with SVG so that I can use SVG only pointer events https://developer.mozilla.org/en-US/docs/Web/CSS/pointer-events

+**Link to work:**
+1. Local

 ### Day 348 2021 Oct 30, Saturday

 **Today's Progress**

 **JS**
 - 3D mouse tracking and rotate with layerX finish up proof on both X & Y.

+**Thoughts** Building this out has given me a much better understanding of how I can actually use the event layerX and layerY values.
+Presently it works with a vertical and horizontal back and forward movement with a 6X multiple.
+It would be nice to somehow make it be a rotating action.
+This would require for a function to work out where the mouse is on a plain in the X & Y and if it is
++/- from the previous point.
+There is also the 3d Matrix.

 **Link to work:**
 1. Local